indrajithbandara/neko/README.md

 ## What does it do?

-Currently, the following commands exit:
+Currently, the following commands exist:

 - `big`, `bigd` - returns input text in BIG LETTERS WITH COMBINING KEYCAPS.
 - `charcode` - takes a UTF-8 character code and displays info about it.